randybias/cloudscaling.com/blog/cloud-computing/_posts/2014-10-28-an-openstack-dream-team.markdown

 If you’re following the buzz surrounding the EMC acquisition of Cloudscaling, you might wonder:

-<blockquote>Is this a mismatch, or am I missing something?
+Is this a mismatch, or am I missing something?
 >
 > </blockquote>